EliteWise/secrets-flagger/README.md

 ### Notes
 For performance reasons, if there are numerous files and patterns, it might take some time.
-Future enhancements might involve optimizing this aspect.
+Future enhancements might involve optimizing this aspect. <br />
 The script currently only checks files added, copied, or modified in the git index.
 Files that are untracked or unchanged won't be inspected.